Semiotic Drift

 I was born in South Africa and live in the UK.
 I run a small independent press called Analog Submission Press.
 I also write about the craft of life writing at Written from Life.

 This site runs on Bear Blog, a minimal platform with no tracking, no analytics, and no interest in quantifying attention.
 It is built by an independent developer, which matters to me, and it keeps the focus on writing rather than metrics, which matters too.
-A good fit for a site that exists to hold essays, not to optimise them.

 All writing is © Marc Brüseke unless otherwise noted.
 You are welcome to quote or share excerpts with attribution.